 A Wide Range of Normal

-Of course we can’t say exactly how long any birth will take.
-Births with an epidural, in general, take a little longer than without.
-But even comparing just the length of labor without an epidural, it can vary widely from woman to woman, depending on factors such as:
+It’s impossible to predict exactly how long any given birth will take.
+Births with an epidural, in general, take a little longer than births without.
+The time spent in labor can vary widely from woman to woman, depending on factors such as:

 - How many babies you have had